 The use of amisulpride is not recommended during pregnancy and in women of childbearing potential not using effective contraception, unless the benefits justify the potential risks.

 Neonates exposed to antipsychotics (including Solian) during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery (see section 4.8).
 There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, or feeding disorder.
 Consequently, newborns should be monitored carefully.

-Even used as recommended, Solian may cause somnolence and blurred vision so that the ability to drive vehicles or operate machinery can be impaired (see Section 4.8 Undesirable effects).
+Even used as recommended, Solian may cause somnolence and blurred vision so that the ability to drive vehicles or operate machinery can be impaired (see section 4.8).

 Blood and lymphatic system disorders:

 Uncommon: leukopenia, neutropenia (see section 4.4)

 Common: amisulpride causes an increase in plasma prolactin levels which is reversible after drug discontinuation.
 This may result in galactorrhoea, amenorrhoea, gynaecomastia, breast pain, and erectile dysfunction.

 Rare: benign pituitary tumour such as prolactinoma (see sections 4.3 and 4.4)